remogatto/gltext/README.md

 **Note**: This package is experimental and subject to change.
 Use at your own discretion.

-The gltext package offers a simple set of text rendering utilities for OpenGL programs.
-It deals with TrueType and Bitmap (raster) fonts.
-Text can be rendered in various directions (Left-to-right, right-to-left and top-to-bottom).
+The gltext package offers a simple set of text rendering utilities for OpenGL ES 2.0 programs.
+It deals with TrueType and Bitmap (raster) fonts (the last one is not yet implemented on this fork).
-This allows for correct display of text for various languages.

 The package supports the full set of unicode characters, provided the loaded font does as well.

 ### TODO